-Letting agents: regulation and consumer protection
+Lettings agents: regulation and consumer protection

 In recent years the profession has found itself subject to increased scrutiny, largely because of the rapid growth of the private rented sector, which accounts for 4.45 million households.
-Private renting is now the second largest tenure in England, and letting agents’ central involvement in private sector renting and their influence in shaping the housing market has led to calls for greater regulation of the profession.
-This section explains how regulation affects letting agents.
+Private renting is now the second largest tenure in England, and lettings agents’ central involvement in private sector renting and their influence in shaping the housing market has led to calls for greater regulation of the profession.
+This section explains how regulation affects lettings agents.